 Ognisko Polskie (“The Polish Hearth”) is a unique institution in South Kensington and the UK.
-Founded in 1939-40 to maintain the cohesion of the free Polish Émigré community – following the Nazi and Soviet invasion of Poland – it comprises a members’ club, a restaurant, and a cultural venue.
+Founded in 1939-40 to maintain the cohesion of the free Polish Émigré community – following the Nazi and Soviet invasion of Poland – it is one of the UK’s oldest Polish members’ clubs.

 Ognisko Polskie welcomes people of Polish nationality and descent, or interested in Poland and its people.
-In the best British tradition, it provides its members with opportunities to spend time together in a welcoming place, to attend private dinners and activities, and to benefit from discounts on all public events.
+It provides its members with opportunities to spend time together in a welcoming place, where Polish culture and history is kept alive.

-It also wishes to continue its relationship with Poles living in the UK, as well as anyone interested in Polish culture.
-As such, most events are held in English rather than Polish, and open to non-Members.
-Its lectures series, for instance, enables everyone to discuss, and learn about, various aspects of Polish culture.
-Past topics include the life and work of Polish graphic designer and illustrator Andrzej Klimowski; Polish avant-garde artists Franciszka and Stefan Themerson; and the work and legacy of Polish composer Karol Szymanowski, as explored by British-Polish musicologist James Savage-Hanford and a group of leading British-Polish musicians.
+Ognisko is now a part of the history of the independent ‘emigracja’ (emigration) and the last example of its kind, and is deeply rooted in this part of London, continuing to welcome everyone and promote Polish culture.
+As such, most events are held in English rather than Polish, and are open to non-Members.
+A recent lectures series, for instance, enables everyone to discuss, and learn about, various aspects of Polish culture.
+Past topics include the work of Polish graphic designer and illustrator Andrzej Klimowski; Polish avant-garde artists Franciszka and Stefan Themerson; the legacy of Polish composer Karol Szymanowski, as explored by a group of leading British-Polish musicians, a talk on Nobel Prize-winner Joseph Rotblat and Polish-Jewish writer Bruno Schulz.

-Similarly, the Polish Hearth has recently introduced a cinema series, Kino Club, with each screening attended by a Polish actor and director invited to discuss their films with the audience.
+Similarly, the Polish Hearth has recently introduced a cinema series, Kino Klub, with each screening attended by a Polish actor and director invited to discuss their films with the audience.